dyaskur/dyaskur/README.md

 - 🖇 Feel free to reach out if you need a peer programmer to learn algorithms or to collaborate on interesting projects
 - ❤️ Love any types of animal (wild or pet)
 - 💻 For more of my techie stuff, check out my [resume](https://docs.google.com/document/d/1-E5MgzVOUcX-WtAOcPflXY-1AbuS56Aft9OYDU4XK4M/edit) or check it out my [website](https://yaskur.com/) and let me know what you think ♥️
+- Feel free to contact me if needed

 ## GitHub Ramblings
 <p align="center">